-Legendary Zeiss engineering packs the Terra ED binocular with the high-performance features you expect from a German-made optic.
+Legendary Zeiss engineering packs the Terra ED binocular with the high-performance features you expect from a German-designed optic.
 An incredible value, the Terra ED features Schott ED glass with high-quality coatings for sharp, bright images even in low-light situations.
 A wide field of view makes the Terra ED perfect for wide-open fields while the 5.25 ft close focus works well for backyard observation.
 Lightweight, ergonomic design, easy-to-grip focus wheel, and comfortable eye cups add to your overall pleasure when using the Terra ED.
 Waterproof and fogproof protection keeps the Terra ED reliable in all kinds of weather.

 |Extra-low Dispersion (ED) Glass